Tutorial on amortized optimization: Related work

 \begin{itemize} \item \citet{chen2021learning} captures many other emerging areas of learning to optimize and discuss many other modeling paradigms and optimization methods for learning to optimize, such as plug-and-play methods \citep{venkatakrishnan2013plug,meinhardt2017learning,rick2017one,zhang2017learning}.
 They emphasize the key aspects and questions to tackle as a community, including model capacity, trainability, generalization, and interpretability.
 They propose \emph{Open-L2O} as a new benchmark for learning to optimize and review many other applications, including sparse and low-rank regression, graphical models, differential equations, quadratic optimization, inverse problems, constrained optimization, image restoration and reconstruction, medical and biological imaging, wireless communications, seismic imaging. \item \citet{shu2017amortized} is a blog post that discusses fully-amortized models with gradient-based learning and includes applications in variational inference, meta-learning, image style transfer, and survival-based classification. \item \citet{weng2018metalearning} is a blog post with an introduction and review of meta-learning methods.
-After defining the problem setup, the review discusses metric-based, model-based, and optimization-based approaches, and discusses approximations to the second-order derivatives that come up with MAML. \item \citet{arridge2019solving} survey data-driven optimization methods for solving inverse problems.
-This survey covers the foundations and discuss tradeoffs between statistical accuracy and robustness, and functional complexity, stability, and interpretability.
-Their applications include image denoising, image deblurring, image inpainting, computed tomography, photoacoustic tomography, magnetic resonance imaging, and magnetic particle imaging. \item \citet{hospedales2020meta} is a review focused on meta-learning, where they categorize meta-learning components into a meta-representation, meta-optimizer, and meta-objective.
-The most relevant connections to amortization here are that the meta-representation can instantiate an amortized optimization problem that is solved with the meta-optimizer. \item \citet{kim2020deep} is a dissertation on deep latent variable models for natural language and contextualizes and studies the use of amortization and semi-amortization in this setting. \item \citet{banert2020data} consider theoretical foundations for data-driven nonsmooth optimization and show applications in deblurring and solving inverse problems for computed tomography and is further developed in \citet{banert2021accelerated}. \item \citet{marino2021learned} is a dissertation on learned feedback and feedforward information for perception and control and contextualizes and studies the use of amortization and semi-amortization in these settings. \item \citet{monga2021algorithm} is a review on algorithm unrolling that starts with the unrolling in LISTA \citep{gregor2010learning} for amortized sparse coding, and then connects to other methods of unrolling specialized algorithms.
-While some unrolling methods have applications in semi-amortized models, this review also considers applications and use-cases beyond just amortized optimization. \item \citet{liu2022teaching} study fully-amortized models based on deep sets \citep{zaheer2017deep} and set transformers \citep{lee2019set}.
-They consider regression- and objective-based losses for regression, PCA, core-set creation, and supply management for cyber-physical systems. \end{itemize}
+After defining the problem setup, the review discusses metric-based, model-based, and optimization-based approaches, and discusses approximations to the second-order derivatives that come up with MAML. \item \citet{hospedales2020meta} is a review focused on meta-learning, where they categorize meta-learning components into a meta-representation, meta-optimizer, and meta-objective.
+The most relevant connections to amortization here are that the meta-representation can instantiate an amortized optimization problem that is solved with the meta-optimizer. \item \citet{kim2020deep} is a dissertation on deep latent variable models for natural language and contextualizes and studies the use of amortization and semi-amortization in this setting. \item \citet{marino2021learned} is a dissertation on learned feedback and feedforward information for perception and control and contextualizes and studies the use of amortization and semi-amortization in these settings. \item \citet{monga2021algorithm} is a review on algorithm unrolling that starts with the unrolling in LISTA \citep{gregor2010learning} for amortized sparse coding, and then connects to other methods of unrolling specialized algorithms.
+While some unrolling methods have applications in semi-amortized models, this review also considers applications and use-cases beyond just amortized optimization. \item \citet{banert2020data} consider theoretical foundations for data-driven nonsmooth optimization and show applications in deblurring and solving inverse problems for computed tomography. \item \citet{liu2022teaching} study fully-amortized models based on deep sets \citep{zaheer2017deep} and set transformers \citep{lee2019set}.
+They consider regression- and objective-based losses for regression, PCA, core-set creation, and supply management for cyber-physical systems. \item \citet{vanhentenryck2025optimizationlearning} presents an overview of learned optimization methods arising in power systems, for real-time risk assessment and security-constrained optimal power flow. \end{itemize}